 The Future of Adoption

-Reviews the organization model involving partners who collaborate for children and families within communities to encourage permanency and lifelong connections for youth.
+Reviews an organization model that involves partners who collaborate for children and families within communities to encourage permanency and lifelong connections for youth.